-Steelhead Jigs: The 11 Best Steelhead Jigs And How To Fish Them
+11 Best Steelhead Jigs And How To Fish Them: Guides Advice

 A big steelhead caught with steelhead jigs

-There are 2 types of jigs that anglers and river guides will use when jig fishing for steelhead.
-Steelhead jigs have been my secret bait on many guide trips and my clients often ask me which steelhead jigs I recommend the most.
+Anglers and river guides use two types of jigs when jig fishing for steelhead.
+Steelhead jigs have been my secret bait on many guide trips, and my clients often ask me which jigs I recommend the most.

-Anglers can use marabou steelhead jigs under a float when fishing for steelhead and the best jigs for that are the Jiggy Bugger Steelhead Jigs or the Worm Jig.
+Anglers can use marabou steelhead jigs under a float when fishing for steelhead and the best types of these jigs are the Jiggy Bugger Steelhead Jig or the Worm Jig.
 Anglers can also cast and retrieve swim jigs, and the best jigs for that are the KVD Swim Jigs and a simple paddle tail jig.

 Steelhead Fishing With Jigs

-Steelhead fishing with jigs is something you don’t hear about often because it is usually overshadowed by float fishing for steelhead, bottom bouncing for steelhead, and casting lures for steelhead.
+Steelhead fishing with jigs is something I don’t hear about often because it is usually overshadowed by float fishing for steelhead, bottom bouncing for steelhead, and casting lures for steelhead.

-The truth is that jig fishing for steelhead can be very effective and as long as you know which jigs are best with each method and what sizes and colors are best, jigs can be used in all 3 of those methods.
+The truth is that jig fishing for steelhead can be very effective.
+As long as I know which jigs are best to use with each method and what sizes and colors are best, jigs are very effective with all three methods.

 What color jigs are best for steelhead?